Roventta/Syntheloper/src/memory/README.md

 A pre-allocated memory pool.

+Please use unsigend char or std::byte for accessing raw memory

 ## Architecture and Life Cycle Overview

 Quick Pool allocates a certain amount of memory from the OS on its initiation.
 When QP is asked for memory by users via `QP::Alloc()`, QP slices a chunk out of its OS-allocated memory and marks it with two metadata structures: `ChunkH` (header of a chunk) and `ChunkF` (footer of a chunk).
 The metadata structure is located adjacent to the user-required memory chunk.
 Upon creating new memory chunks, a member variable `mPoolBuoy` is incremented by the size of that chunk (including metadata size) to record the used pool.
 The start of a memory chunk is always at that moving buoy.
 The buoy doesn't drop down when one chunk is freed. `mPoolBuoy` is also responsible for verifying the remaining memory of the Pool.